 - Request final transcript to be sent to college

 Just as high school juniors and seniors begin another school year, many of them will start preparations to select a college or university which best meets their needs.
 College visits can be a daunting task.
-This College Fair has been designed to accommodate financial strictures during a difficult time in our economy.
+This College Fair has been designed to accommodate financial strictures.
 This affords parents and students the luxury of ‘visiting’ colleges and universities all across the country in one evening, while making lasting connections with college officials.
 The colleges appreciate the chance to meet and greet many prospective students at one venue.
 All in all, it is a win-win event for both students and colleges.

 Stay tuned for a complete list of colleges attending the fair, to be posted here!
 All high school students and their parents are welcome to attend.